esilverm/esilverm/README.md

 I am **Evan Silverman** and I use *he/him* pronouns.
 Here is a little bit about me:

-- 🎓 I'm a third-year undergraduate student pursuing a bachelors degree in Computer Science at [New York University](https://www.nyu.edu/)
+- 🎓 I'm a rising fourth-year undergraduate student pursuing a bachelors degree in Computer Science at [New York University](https://www.nyu.edu/)
 - 👨‍💻 I am a full-stack engineer, and I have experience in developing both web and mobile apps
-- 🎵 I am passionate about music and have been singing and playing for piano for as long as I can remember
+- 🚀 I am currently a SWE intern at [Apollo GraphQL](https://www.apollographql.com/) helping build the future of APIs

 ## My Skills